 Private EquitySector Focus

+Berkshire’s Healthcare team has deep expertise investing in services businesses across the provider, payer, and pharmaceutical end-markets.
+We help scale great healthcare companies that make a difference by delivering meaningful value to key constituencies in the ecosystem and that ultimately improve the quality of patient care, lower system costs, expand access, and/or leverage advanced data and analytics.
 We are long-term healthcare investors committed to supporting our management team partners.
 We recognize the need to invest in the infrastructure to support long-term growth objectives, and we leverage our deep network of healthcare executives along with in-house industry/functional experts to support key initiatives.
 We have decades of experience helping entrepreneurs and management teams accelerate growth, expand into new markets, introduce new products, execute on accretive M&A, and scale profitably.